skadio/skadio.github.io/_pages/about.md

   - /about.html
 ---

-# About

 Hi!
 My name is Serdar; I am a computer scientist who currently serves as the Vice President of Artificial Intelligence at [Fidelity Investments](https://www.fidelitylabs.com/) and an Adjunct Professor in the [Department of Computer Science](http://cs.brown.edu/) at Brown University.
 Previously, I led the [Advanced Constraint Technology R&D](https://www.oracle.com/artificial-intelligence/) team at Oracle and worked at Adobe.

 My algorithmic research is at the intersection of Artificial Intelligence and Discrete Optimization, while my practical interests are in building robust, scalable, data-driven products that address business-critical problems.
 See [publications](https://skadio.github.io/publications/) and [software](https://skadio.github.io/software/).

 [Teaching](https://skadio.github.io/teaching/) and learning from students are integral parts of my work, see, e.g., my [course evaluations](https://github.com/skadio/skadio.github.io/blob/master/files/Student_Evaluations.pdf), and I frequently participate at the programme committee of IJCAI, AAAI, ECAI among other academic organizations.

-## Bio
+## Background

 ### @Fidelity